Oquawka, Illinois: 1993 Flood

 During the month of July, The Flood of 1993 turned Oquawka into an island.
 There was no getting in, and no getting out.
 Oquawka, which sits above the Mississippi, for the most part stayed dry.
-The roads didn’t.
+The roads did not.
 Due to flash flooding of all the creeks, the town was cut off from the outside world for at least a day and a half.